-On August 7, 2020, the Corporation announced the declaration of a cash dividend in the amount of CAD\$0.02 per common share payable to shareholders of record as of August 25, 2020.
+On August 7, 2020, the Corporation announced the declaration of a cash dividend in the amount of C\$0.02 per common share payable to shareholders of record as of August 25, 2020.
 The dividend was designated as an eligible dividend for the purpose of the Income Tax Act (Canada) and any similar provincial or territorial legislation.

-On August 21, 2020, ML Management entered into an asset purchase agreement (the "CLO Agreement") with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP (collectively, the "CLOs") for a purchase price of \$3.0 million (the 'CLO Acquisition').
+On August 21, 2020, Mount Logan Management LLC ("ML Management"), a wholly-owned subsidiary of the Corporation, entered into an asset purchase agreement (the "CLO Agreement") with Garrison Investment Management LLC and other sellers (collectively, "GARS Sellers") with respect to the acquisition by ML Management of the rights of the GARS Sellers under certain investment management agreements, the general partnership interests of the GARS Sellers under certain partnership agreements and the rights of the GARS Sellers under certain collateral management agreements relating to Garrison Funding 2018-1 LP and Garrison MML CLO 2019-1 LP (collectively, the "ML CLOs") for a purchase price of \$3.0 million (the "CLO Acquisition").